 4/26: It’s 426 Hemi day, celebrate this legendary engine's 1964 NHRA U.S. Nationals Super Stock origin—Footage and photos!

-In December 1962, manager of engine design Bill Weertman and a small group of Chrysler engineers, dyno operators, draftsmen, and technicians got word of a new assignment, to get an engine ready before the 1964 NHRA Winternationals and 1964 Daytona 500.
+In December 1962, the manager of engine design Bill Weertman and a small group of Chrysler engineers, dyno operators, draftsmen, and technicians got word of a new assignment, to get an engine ready before the 1964 NHRA Winternationals and 1964 Daytona 500.

 Chrysler’s Tom Hoover was a part of this team, already deeply involved with the Max Wedge engines and the Ramchargers racing effort.
 But he knew the 426-cid Max Wedge wasn’t going to be enough.
 He explained, “We suggested putting the Hemi head on the wedge block.
 It wasn’t radical; it was just the best way to take advantage of work that had already been done.”